-This creamy dip is loaded with corn, bacon and cheese.
+This creamy corn dip recipe is loaded with corn, bacon, cheese and just a bit of jalapeno.
 There is just a bit of spice that adds to the great taste.
-It is absolutely

 But if you really want to lure me in, serve up a hot cheese based dip.
 I’d follow you anywhere for some good queso!

 But this corn dip is probably the one I have made the most in the last five years.
 I can’t wait for you to make it and fall in love too.

 It has that great mix of savory cheese and bacon with the slightly sweet corn.
 A smattering of bright fresh herbs on top adds to the flavor explosion.

 A salty tortilla chip is our favorite way to dig in, but pita chips would be another wonderful option.
 You could even dive in with a thin slice of baguette or some veggies.
 If you use something different please let me know how it goes.

 I originally shared this recipe in 2015.
 It was a hit then and still is now.

 We have enjoyed it several times over the years, so I figured the post was overdue for a makeover.
 Hopefully the additional information and video will help convince you to whip up a batch soon!

 How Do I Adjust The Spice Level?